Basingstoke: Musical groups

 Basingstoke has a wide diversity for musical groups ranging from brass bands to symphony orchestras.
 The Basingstoke Concert Band is a traditional wind band which has now been in existence for more than 35 years.
 The band was started in 1977 by Lawrie Shaw when Brighton Hill Community School opened, where he was the first headteacher.
 Shaw formed the band as an evening class for amateur wind players and it was then known as the Brighton Hill Centre Band.

 Media

-There are two local newspapers – the Basingstoke Gazette, and the Basingstoke Observer.
+There are two local newspapers: the Basingstoke Gazette and the Basingstoke Observer.
 The town is also covered by the broadsheet newspaper Hampshire Chronicle.

 Local TV coverage is provided by BBC South and ITV Meridian, with BBC London and ITV London also received in the town.

+Basingstoke is served by three regional radio stations: